 Self-Management and Recovery Training (SMART) is another approach that uses the in-person meeting format, but also uses various online groups to assist in recovery.
 SMART puts an emphasis on teaching practical skills and developing a sense of empowerment in dealing with one’s addiction.
 It encourages individuals to determine the level of alcohol or drug consumption that works for them, whether that means total abstinence or skillful moderation.

 The Secular Organizations for Sobriety ("SOS") provides a supportive environment for recovery, but SOS differs from traditional addiction support groups in that sponsor relationships are not utilized.
 They also do not incorporate spirituality or the 12 steps into their programs.

-Another program is Rational Recovery (RR), which does not use the group approach at all but instead emphasizes self-management of recovery.
+Another program is Rational Recovery (RR), which does not use the group approach at all but instead emphasizes self-management.
 Also, the RR approach does not identify addiction as a disease.
-RR promotes the idea that recovery is an individual responsibility and not a group responsibility.
+RR promotes the idea that an individual responsibility and not a group responsibility.
 Participants work online to learn new ways of abstaining from using drugs and/or alcohol.

 One of the mottos of NA and AA is, "If you work it, it works."
 There is certainly plenty of anecdotal evidence to support the positive benefits of these programs.
 Additionally, formal research indicates that 12-step programs do work for many people.

 One of the most comprehensive studies of literature to date indicated that ongoing and consistent participation in a 12-step program was associated with better outcomes in regards to abstinence from substance use.
 According to the study, the 12-step program(s) worked just as well for seniors, women, and court-mandated participants as it did for younger addicts, men, and voluntary participants.
 (Florentine, R. & Hillhouse, M., 2000).